The Star-Ledger

-The Star-Ledger was the largest circulation newspaper in New Jersey.
-It is based in Newark, New Jersey.
-The newspaper ceased print publication on February 2, 2025, but continues to publish a digital edition.
+The Star-Ledger was a daily broadsheet newspaper based in Newark, New Jersey published beginning in 1832.
+The newspaper ceased its print side on February 2, 2025, and continues to publish a digital edition.

 In 2007, The Star-Ledgers daily circulation was reportedly more than the next two largest New Jersey newspapers combined, and its Sunday circulation was larger than the next three papers combined.
-It suffered great declines in print circulation in recent years, to 180,000 daily in 2013, then to 114,000 "individually paid print circulation," which is the number of copies being bought by subscription or at newsstands, in 2015.
+In the years following, it suffered great declines in print circulation, to 180,000 daily in 2013, then to 114,000 in 2015.

 In July 2013, the paper announced that it would sell its headquarters building in Newark.
-In the same year, Advance Publications announced it was exploring cost-saving changes among its New Jersey properties, but was not considering mergers or changes in publication frequency at any of the newspapers, nor the elimination of home delivery.
+In the same year, owner Advance Publications announced it was exploring cost-saving changes among its New Jersey properties, but was not considering mergers or changes in publication frequency at any of the newspapers, nor the elimination of home delivery.
 On February 2, 2025, daily print operation ceased, but online coverage continued.

-The Star-Ledger is a sister paper to The Times of Trenton and the South Jersey Times, both of which are owned by Advance Publications, headquartered in One World Trade Center in Lower Manhattan.
+The Star-Ledger is a sister paper to The Times of Trenton and the South Jersey Times both of which are also owned by Advance Publications, headquartered at One World Trade Center in Lower Manhattan.